 Welcome to TechForAging !

 TechForAging is about Aging in Place Technology for dummies*.
-It makes the complexity of technology understandable and offers a community seeking solutions for living at home longer and with a better quality of life.
+It makes the complexity of technology understandable and offers a community seeking solutions for the elderly living at home longer and with a better quality of life.

 Latest Posts On Elderly Care Technology